deartc/DanceMusic/README.md

 Group 3: Optimizing a Database

-Design a NONCLUSTERED INDEX with ONE KEY COLUMN that improves the performance of one of the above queries.
+I included the following third feature:   Design a NONCLUSTERED INDEX with ONE KEY COLUMN that improves the performance of one of the above queries.

+I did not include the folowing third features:
 Design a NONCLUSTERED INDEX with TWO KEY COLUMNS that improves the performance of one of the above queries.
 Design a NONCLUSTERED INDEX with AT LEAST ONE KEY COLUMN and AT LEAST ONE INCLUDED COLUMN that improves the performance of one of the above queries.